 If the actual 2023 income turns out to be lower than the estimated income on the subsidy application, you will receive an additional credit when you file your tax return.

 Conversely, If the 2023 income turns out to higher than the estimated income on the subsidy application causing a higher subsidy to have been paid by the government – you will owe the difference back to the IRS.

 Note: 2023 estimated household income must be above the 100% Minimum Income Amount Shown on the chart below to be eligible for a subsidy.
 If the 2023 estimated household income is less than the 100% minimum income – there is no subsidy available.

 2023 Subsidies are based on the 2022 Federal Poverty Level Guidelines

 # exemptions claimed on 1040

-- If an individual’s 2021 estimated income is between 100% – 250% they may be eligible for additional government credits called cost sharing.
+- If an individual’s 2023 estimated income is between 100% – 250% they may be eligible for additional government benefit called cost sharing.
+It means benefit improvements.

 - Cost Sharing means the government makes payments (in addition to the premium subsidy) to the insurance company that reduces the member’s deductibles, copays and out of pocket maximums.
 This is an additional benefit enhancement.